qiubaiying/qiubaiying.github.io/_posts/2017-06-12-SoccerDataAnalysis.md

 df = df.reindex(np.random.permutation(df.index))
 ```

-<h1 style="font-size:2em;color:#2467C0">Predicting: 'overall_rating' of a player</h1>
-Now that our data cleaning step is reasonably complete and we can trust and understand the data more, we will start diving into the dataset further.
+Predicting: 'overall_rating' of a player, now that our data cleaning step is reasonably complete and we can trust and understand the data more, we will start diving into the dataset further.

 ### Let's take a look at top few rows.